WHWH: History

 Weekday mornings, local news was reported by Larry Grauman and John Davison.
 Each evening, Ed Ray covered the meetings of town councils, school boards, and zoning boards.
-News Director Dick Standish aired news during the day, covered politics and the statehouse.
+News director Dick Standish aired news during the day, covered politics and the statehouse.
 He produced an hour-long documentary on the New Jersey Pine Barrens and the people who live there.
 This show won the New Jersey Broadcasters Association's 1965 award for Imaginative and Effective Public Service programming.
 This was the first of a string of salutes earned by station staffers.
-The extensive hometown coverage continued under News Director Gene Dillard.
-University sports leaders --- including football coach Jake McCandless --- wrote and aired an 8:05 a.m. sports summary.
+The extensive hometown coverage continued under news director Gene Dillard.
+University sports leaders — including football coach Jake McCandless — wrote and aired an 8:05 a.m. sports summary.
 A local church service was broadcast live each Sunday morning.
 The YMCA had a regular weekly show.
 Boy Scout activities were reported every Saturday morning.
 Local businesses reached potential customers with commercials.
 Major speeches in the community and at the university were taped or carried live.
 The station was live from the state fair, and many other special events.
 This pattern of extensive local involvement continued in the 1970s.
+From October of 1971 to December of 1975 Lewis Edge was Station Manager and then General manager.
+After he left to start a business of his own, he returned in 1979 to become the General Manager of Nassau Broadcasting's Broadcast Division.
+He left the company in December of 1981 when Nassau Broadcasting was sold.